Profile photo of James Collins, taken by Jess Abel, UNC College of Arts and Sciences.

 that's all for now

 I am happy to connect over my research, coffee and ideas, advice, or other inquiries.
-Schedule a meeting or send me a message via linkedin, bluesky, or mastodon. 👋🏻
+Send me a message via bluesky or linkedin. 👋🏻

 Text and media © James P. Collins, unless otherwise noted.